 \section{Spectral analysis}

-The spectral analysis of our EPIC, RGS, and ACIS selected regions is performed via the SPEX fitting package \citep{kaastra1996} using the up-to-date Atomic Code and Tables \citep[SPEXACT v3.06;][]{kaastra2020} and the ionisation balance of \citet{urdampilleta2017}.
-Before performing the spectral fitting itself, we use the SPEX auxiliary tool \texttt{trafo} to convert the raw spectra, the RMFs and the ARFs from the traditional OGIP format (respectively \texttt{.pi}, \texttt{.rmf} and \texttt{.arf}) into SPEX-readable files.
+The spectral analysis of our EPIC, RGS, and ACIS selected regions is performed via the \texttt{SPEX} fitting package \citep{kaastra1996} using the up-to-date Atomic Code and Tables \citep[SPEXACT v3.06;][]{kaastra2020} and the ionization balance of \citet{urdampilleta2017}.
+Before performing the spectral fitting itself, we use the \texttt{SPEX} auxiliary tool \texttt{trafo} to convert the raw spectra, the RMFs and the ARFs from the traditional OGIP format (respectively \texttt{.pi}, \texttt{.rmf} and \texttt{.arf}) into \texttt{SPEX}-readable files.

-The X-ray emission of NGC\,1404 is modelled with successively one (1T), two (2T), and three (3T) collisionally ionised plasma components \texttt{cie} and one power-law \texttt{po}, all first redshifted and absorbed (\texttt{red*[hot*[cie+...+po]]}) and set to a distance of 18.79 Mpc (Sect.~\ref{sec:intro}).
+The X-ray emission of NGC\,1404 is modelled with successively one (1T), two (2T), and three (3T) collisionally ionized plasma components \texttt{cie} and one power law \texttt{po}, all first redshifted and absorbed (\texttt{red*[hot*[cie+...+po]]}) and set to a distance of 18.79 Mpc (Sect.~\ref{sec:intro}).
 In the 3T case, we fix one temperature component to $kT_\mathrm{ICM} = 1.5$~keV to model the emission from the surrounding ICM of the Fornax cluster.
 These choices are compared, justified, and discussed further in Sect.~\ref{sec:results}.
-The power-law, with its photon index set to 1.6 \citep[e.g.][]{su2017b}, is aimed to reproduce the integrated X-ray emission from the galaxy's low-mass X-ray binaries (LMXB).
+The power law, with its photon index set to 1.6 \citep[e.g.][]{su2017b}, is aimed to reproduce the integrated X-ray emission from the galaxy's low-mass X-ray binaries (LMXB).
 Although we model this component in all our selected annuli, we further verify its negligible contribution outside of the galaxy core (Sect.~\ref{sec:profiles}) and, therefore, fix it to zero in corresponding outer map cells.
 The redshift value is fixed to $z = 0.00649$ \citep{graham1998}.
 The reference hydrogen column density of the absorbing \texttt{hot} model is $n_\mathrm{H} = 1.57\times 10^{20}$~cm$^{-2}$ \citep{willingale2013}, which we allow to vary along a fixed grid within 0.51--$2.51\times 10^{20}$~cm$^{-2}$ as slight but significant offsets from the reference values are sometimes reported \citep[e.g.][]{mernier2016a,deplaa2017}.
 The electron temperature of this same model is set to a negligible value of 0.5~eV in order to mimic absorption by a neutral gas, while its abundance parameters are all kept to the Solar value.